Hello-GregKulp/2f/README.md

-# failing-father
+# Failing Father [2F]
-Failing Father is a simple one pager to uplift fathers with positive messages and direct resources.
+React based one pager to uplift fathers with positive messaging and direct resources.
+Passion project.